 The audience of about 250 was made up mostly of athletes who are competing in this year's Pasadena Senior Games plus members of Vivian's family.

 I was there as the PR consultant for the Pasadena Senior Center and I can tell you it was one of the most heartwarming and inspiring events I have ever witnessed.

 Vivian Stancil is not just any swimmer.
 She can't see the water.

 Raised in a series of foster homes since the age of seven after her mother died in childbirth and her father could not cope with the grief, she developed retinitis pigmentosa at age 19 that left her completely blind.

 Instead of feeling sorry for herself, she resolved to get a college degree and then became a Head Start early learning teacher.
-She has been married for 34 years and their children have enjoyed normal, healthy lives.
+She has been married to her husband for 34 years, and their children have enjoyed normal, healthy lives.